-Join Jess Chadwick for an in-depth discussion in this video Render HTML with Razor, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Render HTML with Razor, part of Learning ASP.NET Core MVC.

 - [Instructor] At this point, I've shown you how to create controller actions that respond to Web requests with basic string content.
 However more often than not, you're going to want to respond to these requests by rendering an HTML page back to browser rather than that raw text.
 In this chapter, I'm going to show you how to deliver rich client size experiences with HTML and the browser by creating dynamic ASP.NET Core MVC views using the Razor syntax.

 Since returning an HTML view back to the user is the most common task that an ASP.NET Core MVC controller action does, the Visual Studio Controller template includes a call to the view method in every new controller class.
 Previously, I deleted that generated code just to demonstrate how controller action respond to request but now that I'm ready to return in HTML view, let me revert back to that original code and see what happens.
 Now, I haven't created a view yet but let's just run this anyway.

 Unsurprisingly, I get an error.
 Our controller action ran and told ASP.NET Core MVC to render the view with the same name as the controller action, Index.
 However MVC couldn't find the view by that name and actually tried looking in a couple of different places.
 Notice the places that MVC says that it's looking for the view, /Views/Home/Index.cshtml and /Views/Shared/Index.cshtml.